Legal

 How to manage cookies

-• “Cookies settings” modal: click “Cookies” in the footer to enable or disable Ciel conversation persistence — the only optional storage we control.
+• ”Cookies settings” modal: click “Cookies” in the footer to review our policy and confirm your preference.

 • Browser settings: you can block or delete all cookies and site data in your browser settings.
 This includes Google AdSense and Microsoft Clarity cookies.